NupurRana05/Dashboards/README.md

 Card:-

-I created cards; each card displays a single and prominent numerical value. sum of heart attack risk: This card shows the total aggregated risk level related to heart attacks across the dataset. sum of stress level: This card shows the total aggregated stress level related to heart attacks across the dataset. sum of heart rate: This card shows the total aggregated heart rate related to heart attacks across the dataset.
+I designed cards, each with a single and visible numerical value.
+Sum of heart attack risk: This card displays the dataset's total aggregated risk level for heart attacks.
+Stress Level Sum: This card displays the total aggregated stress level associated with heart attacks across the dataset. sum of heart rate: This card displays the total aggregated heart rate associated with heart attacks in the dataset.

 pie Chart:-

-I created a pie chart to display the sum of exercise hours per week by diet.
-Ensure each slice of the pie chart is clearly labelled with the diet category and the corresponding exercise hours.
+I designed a pie chart to show the total number of exercise hours per week per diet.
+Ensure that each slice of the pie chart is clearly identified with the food category and related exercise hours.

 table:-

-I created a table to display patient ID by age, sex, sum of cholesterol, blood pressure, and sum of smoking.
-The table provides a clear and organised way to view detailed data on smoking blood pressure cholesterol by patient ID.
-Through this table, users easily identify each patient ID-wise, check cholesterol, blood pressure, and smoking.
+To show the patient ID by age, sex, blood pressure, total cholesterol, and total smoking, I made a table.
+The table offers a simple and well-organised method to access comprehensive information on cholesterol, blood pressure, and smoking by patient ID.
+Users may quickly identify each patient ID and check blood pressure, cholesterol, and smoking using this table.

 slicer:-

-I created a slicer to display the country, then we check the country-wise heart attack report.
-A slicer for country selection is a useful tool for analysing heart attack reports on a country-by-country basis.
+We check the country-specific heart attack report after I made a slicer to show the nation.
+For studying heart attack reports on a per-country basis, a slicer for nation selection is a helpful resource.

 ribbon chart:-

-I created a ribbon chart to display the sum of heart attack risk and the sum of previous heart problems by patient ID.
-You can easily see which patient IDs have higher or lower values for heart attack risk and previous heart problems.
+I made a ribbon chart that shows the sum of heart attack risk and past cardiac problems by patient ID.
+You may quickly check which patient IDs have greater or lower values for heart attack risk and prior cardiac problems

 stacked column chart:-

-I created a stacked column chart to display the sum of stress levels by sex.
-Through this chart, identify sex-wise stress levels.
+I made a stacked column chart to show the overall stress levels broken down by sex.
+Determine your stress levels based on sex with this chart.